Johnson 6HP Outboard Water Pump Rebuild

 NOTE: The bolt has a notch in its head so it can be loosened with a flathead screwdriver.

-Step 4.
-Once the shift shaft bolt is loosened, rotate the lower unit as you pull it down to disengage the shift shaft.
+Step 3.
+Rotate the lower unit as you pull it down to disengage the shift shaft.
 Next, remove the lower casing completely.

-PRO TIP: If the water pump still has the original screws, 'shock' the screws before trying to loosen them.
+PRO TIP: If the water pump still has the original screws, shock them before trying to loosen them.
 To shock the screws, place a screwdriver on them and hit the screwdriver with a hammer.
 Shocking the screws helps to break them loose and reduces the chance of them shearing off in the gear casing.

 Rebuilding a Johnson 6HP Outboard Water Pump